heiner/heiner.github.com/_drafts/random-samples.md

     return reservoir
 ```

-In fact, a slight optimization requires only a single random choice
+A slight optimization requires only a single random choice here:
-here:

 ```python
 from random import randrange